JochemTheLegend27/CsvToJsonMapper/README.md

 ﻿# CSV to JSON with Mapping
+The **CSV to JSON Mapping** tool simplifies converting raw CSV files, such as database exports, into a single, well-structured JSON file.
+Using easy-to-create `mapping.json` & `relations.json` files, you can define how the data should be transformed and how relationships between CSV files (primary and foreign keys) should be linked.
+The tool also provides validations to ensure reliable and accurate results.
+This makes it perfect for working with large datasets or complex data structures.

 ## Capabilities
 - **Dynamic CSV Mapping**: Converts flat CSV data into JSON, adhering to customizable mapping rules.